The aim of the Melbourne Women’s Fund Grants Program is to help improve the well-being of women and families in Metropolitan Melbourne.

-- Late April: Organisations will be notified of the outcome.
+- Early May 2020: Organisations will be notified of the outcome.
 Six organisations will be chosen as finalists—three for the Signature Grant and three for the Nurturing Grant.

-- May/June/early July: members will visit the six finalist organisations (one membership site visit per organisation) to learn more about them and their proposed project.
+- June/early July: members will visit the six finalist organisations (one membership site visit per organisation) to learn more about them and their proposed project.

 What do I need to do if my application is successful?

 If your organisation is awarded funding at the Melbourne Women’s Fund members’ Awards Evening, the Lord Mayor’s Charitable Foundation (LMCF) will prepare a Grant Agreement and Letter of Offer which you must sign and return before you can receive your funds.
 LMCF will issue your funding in September.

 - Your organisation will acknowledge the Melbourne Women’s Fund and the Lord Mayor’s Charitable Foundation in your publications, promotional materials and media releases, in print and online.

 - You are responsible for public liability insurance, or any other applicable insurance category, appropriate to the activities within your proposal.

 Your organisation will be required to present a brief Interim Acquittal Report and a Final Acquittal Report.
 The due dates and details of this reporting will be specified in your Grant Agreement.